strengejacke/strengejacke/README.md

 # strengejacke
 Wrapper to quickly load the sj-packages.
+The package checks for updates at each start.

 Usage:
 ```